BlackWhiteYoshi/Blazor.BrowserAPI/Blazor.BrowserAPI/Dialog/Dialog.md

 This class can take a *ElementReference* of &lt;dialog&gt; and creates a *IDialog* or *IDialogInProcess* object with it.

-This factory <b>does not dispose</b> the created onjects, they must disposed manually.
+This factory **does not dispose** the created onjects, they must disposed manually.
 So do not forget to call Dispose()/DisposeAsync() on a dialog-object when you are done with it.

 #### Methods